-SWAT Archaeology has been commissioned by Rural Partners Ltd to prepare a Heritage Impact Assessment of the proposed development area (PDA) of land at Old Mears, Harbour Road, Rye, East Sussex.
+SWAT Archaeology has been commissioned by John Jempson & Son Ltd to prepare an archaeological desk-based assessment of the proposed development area (PDA) of land at Churchfield Industrial Estate, Harbour Road, Icklesham, East Sussex, TN31 7TE.

 This Desk Based Assessment is intended to explore and disseminate the known and potential heritage resource within the site and the surrounding area, and to assess the likely impacts of the development proposals on this resource.
 Based on this data the potential for archaeological sites either on or in the near vicinity of the proposed development can be summarized as: